alephium/www/src/content/news/builders-uncut-alphbanx-c1c4dc9acc04/index.md

 `video: https://www.youtube.com/watch?v=9hAYzsLmIBc`

-You can also find all the talks of the Athens Builders Meetup <a href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce" data-href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce">here</a>.
+You can also find all the talks of the Athens Builders Meetup <a href="https://medium.com/@alephium/all-the-athens-meetup-presentations-f419195640ce" >here</a>.

 ---

-For any questions or feedback, reach out to us on [Discord](/discord) or <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a>, and follow <a href="https://x.com/alephium" data-href="https://x.com/alephium">@alephium on Twitter</a> for the latest updates!
+For any questions or feedback, reach out to us on [Discord](/discord) or <a href="https://t.me/alephiumgroup" >Telegram</a>, and follow <a href="https://x.com/alephium" >@alephium on Twitter</a> for the latest updates!